 The idea of this is to sow or plant quick-growing crops, such as lettuce, radish or spinach, between big, slow- growing crops, such as sweetcorn or winter brassicas.
 The idea is that the quick crops use the spare space before their neighbours grow large enough to cover the soil (don’t try this on deep or raised beds, because the plants are already as closely spaced as you dare).
 Watch our video guide to sowing radishes in gaps.

 Tips for growing space-saving veg

-- Grow what you love If space is limited, choose crops which you love to eat and which are difficult to find or expensive to buy in the shops.
+- Grow what you love.
+If space is limited, choose crops you love to eat and that are difficult to find or expensive to buy in the shops.

 - Stretch the season – use cloches or horticultural fleece to cover early and late crops.
 Make full use of early varieties of veg such as carrots and peas, since these mature faster than maincrop varieties, for early and late cultivation.

 - Use your borders.
 Grow gorgeous globe artichokes or Jerusalem artichokes for their height at the back of a perennial bed.
 Team edible flowers such as heartsease, borage and calendula marigold with frilly red cut-and-come-again lettuce, or unusual salad leaves such as purslane or buckler-leaf sorrel.

 - Think vertically – grow climbing crops such as runner beans over arches, on trellis or fences.
 Grow herbs or cherry tomatoes in hanging baskets, and salad leaves and herbs in window boxes.

 - Avoid growing crops that take up a large amount of space (such as asparagus, or maincrop potatoes)

 - Avoid crops that take months to grow (such as pumpkins, leeks and parsnips).